-Bridging organizational learning - Collaboration and Co-production in the 21st Century
+Bridging organizational learning - Collaboration and Co-production for a sustainable future

 Date: 23th and 24th of April 2020